AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What kind of award did the dentist receive?
+What do you call a group of killer whales playing instruments?

-A little plaque.
+An Orca-stra.
 <!-- JOKE-END -->